dmsza/json2kml/README.md

 _[ Documentation in progress... ]_

 1. First go to Google Takeout and save the "Saved Places.json" file to the same folder where the script is located.
 More details in the above section _"How to export Google Maps saved/starred locations"_.
-2. Open a command prompt, change the current directory to where the above files were saved, and run the script with the command line _“python json2sygic.py”_
+2. Open a command prompt, change the current directory to where the above files were saved, and run the script with the command line ```python json2sygic.py```
 3. The script will run and will create the file _“items.dat”_.
 4. Copy the file _“items.dat”_ to your Android device.
 See notes below for more details about the folder to where this file must be copied.